profile-sh/profile-sh.github.io/_projects/2_github_pages.md

 giscus_comments: true
 ---

+Regardless of what your work is, documenting the work is very important.
+If we do not document our work, with the passage of time we will forget the steps and process that helped us achieve a goal.
+Also, documentation helps showcase your work, collaborate with others, and also help others in learning.
+It also helps improve your writing.

-GitHub pages are a static website deployed on GitHub free of charge, thanks to GitHub.
+GitHub pages are a static website deployed on GitHub, free of charge, thanks to GitHub.
 The pages are used for documentation (for everything related to open source projects on GitHub) and GitHub user profiles.
 In this project, we are going to learn how to create and deploy multi-repo GitHub pages under a GitHub organization, with [giscus app](https://giscus.app/) for comments.

 ## 1. Setup a GitHub organization